 We require a letter from the Principal, on school letterhead, explaining that there is not an allocated budget for after school athletics.
 This must be attached to your application by way of scanning or other digitization.

-How will we be notified of our application approval or rejection?
+How will we be notified of our application was approved or not?

 Due to the volume of applications we receive, you will only be notified if your request has been approved.
 We apologize for any inconvenience this may cause.

 The JJWF will email a letter to the contact person listed on your application congratulating you and detailing what was approved.
 We will also send each vendor a letter and a check payable to each vendor.
 It is then your responsibility to place the order with the vendor and ensure your equipment and/or uniforms are received.

 How often can we re-apply and if not approved, can we ever re-apply?

 You may re-apply once per quarter, and you may re-apply even if you are not approved.